 If you actually walk on a moving walkway, you go twice as fast.
 Some hundred meters ahead of myself, I proceed along the walkway, turn the corner without rotating my body and arrive at the store.
 I leave my bag in the closet and stand behind the counter.
 My hologram always arrives punctually.
 It’s a shame the supervisor doesn’t notice.

 One right turn and a hundred meters further back, my physical self rushes to make it in on time.
 Once there, after straightening the piles of pullovers and reorganizing the items on hangers, when there are no customers I amuse myself by watching, through the store window, seconds in the lives of people passing on the street.
 Inside, my gaze stops on each of the images that fill the shelves.
-The first photograph is a portrait, on foam board backing, of a couple in front of a horse.
-I imagine their real lives before and after the photograph.
-The man smiles with a triumphant air beside his girlfriend.
+The first photograph is a portrait,

 Their pastel-colored polo shirts are prominent in the scene.
 She doesn’t need money.
 She’ll marry an important pharmaceutical executive, a friend of the family.
 Ten years later she has four children, she’s gained weight and her husband is cheating on her with a younger woman.
 She decides to go back to school, etc. The game requires avoiding clichés.
 Sometimes I’m better at it than other times.
 The brown-haired guy with classical features is from a Belgian suburb, he was discovered by an agent at twenty-one, working behind the bar at a nightclub; now he earns much more than he’d ever dreamed of.
 Sometimes he is asked to escort ladies or gentlemen to parties.
 He’ll be raped by a casting director.
 Eventually he’ll be adopted by a businessman twenty years his senior, who unexpectedly makes him happy.
 I continue playing the game of reverse-characters, from photo to photo, until my gaze lands on the cotton Oxford shirts in shades of blue.
 The customers who buy them aren’t like my father.
 My parents don’t come into the store.
 I wouldn’t either, I’d feel self-conscious.
 I started working for the company one year wrapping Christmas gifts in its discount store and a couple of months later I was transferred to the flagship store.
 The job offers more opportunity to let the mind wander than the restaurant business, where I had a boss who yelled at me when there were a lot of customers and I didn’t run my tail off bringing out the dishes.
 To the left of the counter is the women’s clothing, more colorful and varied in shape and texture.
 The more original pieces, the ones I would buy if I could afford them, rarely sell.
 Here people want to be cookie-cutter members of the happy club, filled with folks who go sailing or play golf; “If you want to be one of us, you must buy us,” the polo players sewn onto the shirts whisper in chorus.
 The owner ignores my scant enthusiasm for sales because of my skill at dressing mannequins.
 After the four-hour morning shift and the four-hour afternoon shift, when I get home I will wait for everyone to have their dinner so I can use the kitchen table (the one in my room is too small, in the dining room the TV’s always on).
 After wiping it down, I lay out my art-theory books.
 Zeitgeist, Weltanschauung, words with tiny footnotes.
 After a little while my eyelids grow heavy.